plasmobit/toGrid/README.md

 Address the top row:
 ```
-Areas in the virtual 7-col grid on the top half of the screen:
+Areas in the virtual 7-col grid on the Top half of the screen:
 +---+-----+---+
 |1 2|3 4 5|6 7|
 |   |     |   |